naidrahiqa/naidrahiqa/README.md

 ## About

 SMK student from Jepara, Indonesia.
 I build things across several domains — from low-level kernel development to web apps, CTF challenges, and network sysadmin.
-Currently the only active GKI 6.6 kernel developer targeting **Android 15 HyperOS 2.0** for Redmi 12 (fire).

 I work with AI as a pair programmer — Claude, Gemini, Antigravity, DeepSeek — treating them as genuine collaborators rather than just code generators.

 ---